iambrennanwalsh/ToDone/readme.md

-# ToDo!
+# ToDone!
 Just another productivity app.

 --------

 ## About
-ToDo!
+ToDone!
 Is a learning experience.
 I was learning Vue.js and I wanted some real world experience applying it to a Symfony project.
 So I thought why not make something useful for myself and maybe others, I'll make a productivity app.
-The result is ToDo!
+The result is ToDone!

 --------

-ToDo! provides users with the ability to create simple lists, where they can check off tasks.
+ToDone! provides users with the ability to create simple lists, where they can check off tasks.
 Not exactly complex, but it's a strong boilerplate for future expansion, and ideas.

 ToDo utilizes the following technologies..